 When people pay attention, not only are they engaged, which is great for Google, but they’re also likely to share and comment on your work.
 These are all indications of engagement.
 And those share links help you considerably as long as they’re real and they’re organic.
 You can’t just go out and buy shares or engagement.
 You won’t make any traction like that.

-You have to do the work to build your platform over time if you’re serious about earning money with your blog.
+Instead, you have to do the work to build your platform over time if you’re serious about earning money with your blog.
 You have to put in the long hours and burn that midnight oil day-in and day-out.
 It’s brutal at the outset.
 It feels like you’re just working and working with absolutely no returns.

 I still remember the beginning days of building this blog.
 I worked tirelessly for 60 to 80 hours every single week without fail.
 In the beginning, I saw a trickle of traffic that amounted to maybe 20 to 30 visitors per day.
 That number multiplied by about a 100 after approximately a year and a half or so of grueling hard work.
 And since then, it has climbed significantly for one reason and one reason only: consistency.